-"Staff, pupils and parents are rightly confident that pupils are well looked after at school."
+" Staff, pupils and parents are rightly

 The law requires all college staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
 The staff will seek, in general, to discuss any concerns with the parent, and where possible inform them of a referral to Social Care.
 This will only be done where such discussion will not place the child at increased risk of significant harm.